canonical/k8s-snap/docs/src/howto/install/charm.md

 ## Adding Workers

-In many cases, one would wish for kubernetes worker only units in their cluster.
+In many cases, it is desirable to have additional 'worker only' units in the cluster.
 Rather than adding more control-plane units, we'll deploy the `k8s-worker` charm.
-After deploying them, integrate them with the control-plane units so they join the cluster.
+After deployment, integrate theese new nodes with control-plane units so they join the cluster.

 ```bash